TDMPrinting/tdmprinting-website/_projects/family-crest.md

 ![](/uploads/versions/crest-render-3---x----394-251x---.jpeg)

-He we can see the individual properties of each shape at work, allowing an attractive looking form to be achieved on certain parts of the model.
+Here we can see the individual properties of each shape at work, allowing an attractive looking form to be achieved on certain parts of the model.
 Creating the model from scratch allows a level of interpretation of the 2D image, and how that might translate into a 3D shape.

 ![](/uploads/versions/crest-render-detail-1---x----500-293x---.jpeg)